History of the Royal Navy (before 1707): After Union of the Crowns, 1603–1707

 During the early 17th century, England's relative naval power deteriorated, and there were increasing raids by Barbary corsairs on ships and English coastal communities to capture people as slaves, which the Navy had little success in countering.
 Charles I undertook a major programme of warship building, creating a small force of powerful ships, but his methods of fundraising to finance the fleet contributed to the outbreak of the English Civil War.
 However, by the end of the century the Royal Navy completed the transition from a semi-amateur Navy Royal fighting in conjunction with private vessels into a fully professional institution.
 Its financial provisions were gradually regularised, it came to rely on dedicated warships only, and it developed a professional officer corps with a defined career structure, superseding an earlier mix of "gentlemen" (upper-class soldiers) and "tarpaulins" (professional seamen, who generally served on merchant or fishing vessels in peacetime).

-Operations under James I did not go well, with expeditions against Algerian pirates in 1620/1, Cadiz in 1625, and La Rochelle in 1627/8 being expensive failures.
+The Battle of Cape Gelidonya, in which Spanish galleon tactics brought a great victory over the Ottoman navy, led to an increase of English activities in the Mediterranean, where they could employ similar methods.
+However, various operations under James I did not go well, with expeditions against Algerian pirates in 1620/1, Cádiz in 1625, and La Rochelle in 1627/8 being expensive failures.